 Situated on the South Bank in the Tower Bridge Conservation Area, the Lalit London occupies the former home of renowned London grammar school St Olave’s.
 The school was built in two phases between 1894 and 1896, and was the grand design of Edward Mountford, the eminent Victorian architect behind such iconic buildings as the Old Bailey and Sheffield Town Hall.
-It housed St Olave’s until 1968 when the school relocated to its present home in Orpington; in 1972 it received Grade II Listed status.
+It housed St Olave’s until 1968 when the school relocated to its present home in Orpington; in 1972 it received Grade II listed status.

-EPR Architects, working alongside Archer Humphryes as interior designers, were tasked with fulfilling the Lalit family’s vision of creating a 70-bedroom luxury boutique hotel redolent of Indian opulence, combined with the charm of an old-fashioned English school.
+EPR, working alongside Archer Humphryes as interior designers, were tasked with fulfilling the Lalit family’s vision of creating a 70-bedroom luxury boutique hotel redolent of Indian opulence, combined with the charm of an old-fashioned English school.

 An ambitious and sensitive restoration programme, including a new slate roof, was therefore initiated with brickwork, rotten timbers and cracked plaster ceiling panels all painstakingly replaced or refurbished to restore the building to its former splendour.

 The original plaster cornices and dado mouldings were kept throughout and refurbished, as were all the windows and doors, with non-original windows being replaced with new timber windows that replicated the original design.